steveclarke/mcp-superthread-plus/docs/api-coverage.md

 - **Archive functionality** is handled by `project_update` with `archived: true/false` parameter (no separate tool needed)
 - **Project-card relationships** use dedicated epic endpoints (not the card relationship endpoints)
-- ⚠️ **UNDOCUMENTED ENDPOINTS**: `project_add_related` and `project_remove_related` were discovered via browser network inspection and are NOT in SuperThread's official API documentation.
+- ⚠️ **UNDOCUMENTED ENDPOINTS**: `project_add_related` and `project_remove_related` were discovered via browser network inspection and are NOT in Superthread's official API documentation.
 These may change without notice.
 - See `docs/project-card-relationship.md` for details on why projects have separate relationship endpoints

 ## Boards (8 tools)